arthurOmanko/VRKoumeiTool/README.md

 **Caution!**
 - This mod might rewrite some existing files and cause some bugs depending on User's environment.
   Please back up Game root folder before installing necessarily.
-- This mod has no internet connections at all.
-If User encounters any Firewall problem, it would be by original Game.
-All origianl codes before changing are from authors cited above and the provider has added no codes about outgoing connections.
-However if you see documents on web from clicking on IBL GUI, the limitation shall not be applied to.
-- This mod will often have heavy loads on memory especially, so User might get freezed or encounter PC crashes on VR execution.
-  In the case, User can decrease the number of post-processing effects or also have no effects (ApplyShaders = false).
-  Please be careful to avoid any probelm caused by the case.
-- Chara texture will get weird on Title, (enabling/disabling) self shadow, switching (seated/standing) mode, applying shader (as long as known as of now).
-  The provider doesnt know about this reason very sorry.
-If User encounters this problem, initialize scene or chara.
-  Until quitting Application , it will not happen twice.
-- Whether or not User has already installed noraml IBL or LRE, this mod works only on VR execution(command option = "--vr") not depending on it.
-Normal IBL&LRE are separeted from IBL&LRE of this mod during Application execution, so both dont influence with each other.
-- ${***_(64|32)_Data}\Managed\IllusionInjector.dll in this mod controlls this mod's LRE&IBL on VR.
-If User changes this DLL, on VR execution User might encounter any bugs.
-Use the DLL and this mod's LRE&IBL together.
-- User had not better display any other windows except for this Game window on PC Screen.
-If cursor on other windows, controllers might not get reactive.
-Cursor-confined function on Game window is a little irregular yet.
 - If you using other VR tools as of now except for here, your game might work unproperly.
 Then reconsider removing other VR tools (${GameFolder}/Plugins/*.dll files etc.).

 ## [Requirements]